Home Podcasts Heart Podcast

 Heart Podcast

-BMJ Group 316 episodes Latest Jun 2, 2026
+BMJ Group 316 Episodes Jun 30, 2026

-The Heart Podcast provides the latest insights and developments in cardiovascular medicine, featuring in-depth interviews with renowned authors and experts.
+The Heart Podcast offers the latest insights and developments in cardiovascular medicine, featuring in-depth interviews with renowned authors and experts.
 It covers advances in cardiovascular research and treatments, and is produced by the BMJ Group and the British Cardiovascular Society.
 The podcast is hosted by Professor James Rudd and is published twice a month.

 Episodes